sxcntqnt/elysium/README.md

 POST /auth/logout | /auth/logout-all  ──► Session(s) revoked immediately
 ```

-Service accounts follow the same `Session` model under `domain.TokenKindService` — there is one session store and one verification path for both principal kinds, not two parallel systems.
+Service accounts follow the same `Session` model under `domain.PrincipalKindService` — there is one session store and one verification path for both principal kinds, not two parallel systems.

 ### Replay detection